Consulting Events and Deadlines coming up

 Deloitte: coming soon next month.
 But now you can prep for cases using this tool: https://www2.deloitte.com/us/en/pages/careers/articles/join-deloitte-case-interview-prep-tool.html

-Seurat Group: stay tuned for details about this Midd-friendly consumer packaged good and private equity firm soon.
+Pointe Advisory – strategy consulting.
+JOB app here, and internship app here.
+Due September 30

-Analysis Group: stay tuned, details coming soon about this economic consulting firm soon
+Seurat Group: Midd-friendly consumer packaged good and private equity firm coming to campus soon.
+Check out application details here.

 Beacon Group: stay tuned, more details coming